asahi417/pytorch-language-model/README.md

-# Pytorch Language Modeling
+# Pytorch Language Model Experiments
-Pytorch language modeling.
+Some experimental stuffs related to language models:
+- Language model in pytorch and benchmarks (not just use pre-trained checkpoints, but implement and train from scratch over language modeling task).
+- Finetuning pre-trained language models over some downstream tasks

 ## Contents
 All the script work with python>=3.6.